apache/spark/docs/mllib-feature-extraction.md

 * `numTopFeatures` chooses a fixed number of top features according to a chi-squared test.
 This is akin to yielding the features with the most predictive power.
 * `percentile` is similar to `numTopFeatures` but chooses a fraction of all features instead of a fixed number.
-* `fpr` chooses all features whose p-value is below a threshold, thus controlling the false positive rate of selection.
+* `fpr` chooses all features whose p-values are below a threshold, thus controlling the false positive rate of selection.
 * `fdr` uses the [Benjamini-Hochberg procedure](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini.E2.80.93Hochberg_procedure) to choose all features whose false discovery rate is below a threshold.
-* `fwe` chooses all features whose p-values is below a threshold, thus controlling the family-wise error rate of selection.
+* `fwe` chooses all features whose p-values are below a threshold.
+The threshold is scaled by 1/numFeatures, thus controlling the family-wise error rate of selection.

 By default, the selection method is `numTopFeatures`, with the default number of top features set to 50.
 The user can choose a selection method using `setSelectorType`.